Student Employee Recognition

 Student Employee of the Year

 As part of National Student Employment week, the Washington College Student Employment Advisory Group will recognize the outstanding work of student employees through the Student Employee of the Year program.
 Supervisors are encouraged to nominate exemplary student employees for the Student Employee of the Year award.
 All nominees, finalists, and winners are recognized at the annual Student Employee of the Year Celebration.
-This year’s celebration will take place on Friday, April 11, 2014 at 3:30pm in Litrenta Lecture Hall.
+This year’s celebration will take place on Friday, April 05, 2019 at 3:00 pm in the Litrenta Lecture Hall.

 - Student nominated may either be a Federal Work-Study student or employed under as a general student employee.

 - The student must have been employed by your department for a minimum of two semesters.

 - Students must be nominated by their supervisor.

 - The nominee must be in good academic standing, with a cumulative GPA of at least 2.5.

 Supervisors may only nominate one student.
 Also, please limit nominations to one per department (defined by four digit code).